 The PSI requires APPEL, on behalf of the Schools of Pharmacy, to accredit all Training Establishments and Trainers.
 APPEL Ops will have been in contact with you regarding the accreditation requirements.
-Below is a checklist of the requirements to be completed.
+Below is a reminder of some of the preceptor accreditation requirements and a preceptor pre-placement checklist.